 Estimators are also referred to as a construction economist, quantity surveyor, surveyor (quantity) and cost engineer.

-Discussing details with suppliers, contractors, architects, builders, engineers and project owners
+Building estimators discuss details with suppliers, contractors, architects, builders, engineers and project owners to prepare and deliver estimates for the completion of a construction project.
+This includes:

 - Evaluate engineering drawings and architectural specifications